 Domestication and altered pathogen virulence genetics

 These results provide evidence of a mild tomato domestication effect on resistance to the generalist pathogen, B. cinerea.
 We measured an 18% increase in susceptibility across domesticated varieties, but this represents less than 1% of the total variance of B. cinerea lesion size on tomato (Table 1).
 As such, domestication status alone is a poor predictor of a specific tomato host’s resistance to infection by B. cinerea.
 This suggests that while tomato domestication does affect this plant-pathogen interaction, it is not the primary factor defining the measured trait.
-The effect of tomato domestication varied across the B. cinerea isolates, with specific isolates and loci linked to differential virulence across wild and domestic tomatoes (Figure 1 c-h).
+The effect of tomato domestication varied across the B. cinerea isolates, with specific loci linked to differential virulence across wild and domestic tomatoes (Figure 1 c-h).
 If a study relies on one or a few isolates, it could obtain a falsely high or falsely low estimation of how host domestication influences pathogen resistance.
 This shows the need to utilize a population of B. cinerea to understand the factors contributing to B. cinerea virulence and how this is altered by crop domestication.